vacp2p/rfc/content/docs/rfcs/35/README.md

 ; contains the size of handshake-message handshake-message-len       = 1OCTET

-; containes one or more Diffie-Hellman public keys handshake-message           = *OCTET
+; contains one or more Diffie-Hellman public keys handshake-message           = *OCTET

 ; contains the size of message-len